ldijkman/Arduino_Plant_Watering_System/README.md

 +/- 10 Dollar Automated Plant Watering Computer on Soil Moisture

-Arduino Nano, Uno or other Arduino device
+Arduino Nano or Uno

-2 analog inputs A0 A1 for 2 Capacitive Soil Moisture Sensors (Capacitive soil sensor is less corrosion sensitive)
+2 analog inputs A0 A3 for 2 Capacitive Soil Moisture Sensors (Capacitive soil sensor is less corrosion sensitive)

 1 output D13 for watering start (Pump and/or Valve) (output D13 is also onboard LED)

-i2c for DS3231 RTC RealTimeClock and 4x20 i2c LCD
+i2c for DS3231 RTC RealTimeClock

+i2c for 4x20 i2c LCD

 start time, end time, let plants sleep at night, no watering at night